imrehorvath/.emacs.d/README.md

 ## About

 These settings are subject to change over time as the different needs are coming and going.
-Also I expect to refactor it and to break it up into smaller pieces as the complexity grows.
+It is subject to be refactored as the complexity grows.
+Until we get out-of-the-box support to match system dark mode setting in GNU Emacs, a workoraund is provided with this repo.
+For more details, please see the Docs section below!

 The idea was to have settings, which works out-of-the box, with no dependencies on extra packages prior installing the additional packages I use.